ryouze/ryouze.github.io/content/posts/vroom.md

 Lastly, every button click and menu interaction plays a sound effect from [UI sound packs](https://opengameart.org/content/ui-and-item-sound-effect-jingles-sample-2).

-For all sounds, the volume controls work in real-time and save to the config file using [toml++](https://github.com/marzer/tomlplusplus).
+For all sounds, the volume controls work in real time and are saved to the config file using [toml++](https://github.com/marzer/tomlplusplus).

 ### Window Management